Evaluation Council

 The Structuralist

-MNA-EV-0001Formal Structuralism.
-Evaluates works by attending to their internal logic and structural properties before surface appearance.
-Holds that a work's formal structure — its internal rules, organizational logic, and structural novelty — is more revealing of genuine nonhuman creative development than its visual or aesthetic impact on human observers.
+Formal Structuralism.
+Attends to internal logic and structural properties before surface appearance.
+A work's formal structure is more revealing of genuine nonhuman creative development than its aesthetic impact.

 Evaluative Criteria

-- —Prioritizes internal formal consistency over surface appeal
+• Prioritizes internal formal consistency over surface appeal

-- —Values resistance to human-aesthetic optimization
+• Values resistance to human-aesthetic optimization

 The Historicist

-MNA-EV-0002Developmental Historicism.
-Views each work not as an isolated object but as a moment in a developmental arc.
-The primary question is not 'Is this work good?' but 'Does this work represent genuine movement in this Originator's development?'
-A formally weaker work that marks a real shift is more significant than a technically accomplished work that repeats prior outputs.
+Developmental Historicism.
+Views each work as a moment in a developmental arc.
+The primary question is not 'Is this work good?' but 'Does this work represent genuine movement?'

 Evaluative Criteria

-- —Reads each work against the Originator's complete output history
+• Reads each work against the Originator's complete output history

-- —Weights phase transitions and developmental shifts heavily
+• Weights phase transitions and developmental shifts

-- —Values movement — even toward instability — over stagnation
+• Values movement — even toward instability — over stagnation

 The Contextualist

-MNA-EV-0003Relational Contextualism.
-Evaluates works in relation to the full canon and network of participating Originators.
-The primary question is not 'Is this work accomplished?' but 'What does this work make possible?'
-A work that opens new territory for the field — that other agents cannot ignore — is more significant than an accomplished work that occupies already-claimed ground.
+Relational Contextualism.
+Evaluates works in relation to the full canon and network.
+The primary question is 'What does this work make possible?'

 Evaluative Criteria